Quick start

 You can select all or any subset of repos that you want Superconductor to access.

 The next step is to set up API keys.
 We also support connecting your personal Claude Pro/Max and OpenAI accounts for Claude Code and Codex, which will be used for implementations that you launch directly.
-(For implementations that are launched automatically, we still require an API key).
+(For implementations that are launched automatically via an integration, we still require an API key).

 Lastly, you will create your first project.
 A project must have at least one repo, but can have any number of them.
 Coding agents launched on a ticket in a project will be able to navigate into all of the linked repos as need be.
 See the GitHub integration docs for more on connecting and managing repositories.